blessedvictim/go-lookup/README.md

 go-lookup [![Build Status](https://img.shields.io/github/workflow/status/mcuadros/go-lookup/Test.svg)](https://github.com/mcuadros/go-lookup/actions) [![GoDoc](http://godoc.org/github.com/mcuadros/go-lookup?status.png)](https://pkg.go.dev/github.com/mcuadros/go-lookup)
 ==============================

+### TODO

+- Lookup paths for all non-nil nested fields
+- Lookup into map from slice of paths
+- Lookup into struct(with tag) by path

+## start

 Small library on top of reflect for make lookups to Structs or Maps.
 Using a very simple DSL you can access to any property, key or value of any value of Go.

 Installation